lelandpaul/otlinearize/README.md

 - A line with just a single node name indicates unary projection
 - Comma-separated merge statements `X, Y` indicate that X merges with Y and projects.
-- Merge statements can be made in any order, but it's advised to stick to bottom-up.
+- As long as the 'X' and 'XP' shortcuts are avoided, merge statements can be made in any order.
+(If you're using these shortcuts, you should be careful to build the tree from the bottom up.)

 # Advanced usage